Vertex-shellings of Euclidean Oriented Matroids: Introduction

 \begin{theorem} Let $\mathcal{O}$ be a Euclidean oriented matroid with $f \in \mathcal{O}$ lying in general position.
 Then $\mathcal{O} \setminus f$ and each tope cell of $\mathcal{O} \setminus f$ are vertex-shellable. \end{theorem}

-We end with our conclusion relating our work to recent research e.g.\ the stackability of zonotope tilings, see \cite{Athanasiadis} and presenting some open questions and the relation to the work of Mandel.
+We end with our conclusion, relating our work to recent research, e.g.\ the stackability of zonotopal tilings, see \cite{Athanasiadis} and presenting some open questions and the relation to the work of Mandel.